AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

 In the first chapter, **LED(s)** blinking i.e. LED ON/OFF based projects are be performed.
 Given below is the list of the projects associated to this chapter.<br/>
    1. [Simple Blink](Blinky/simple_blinking.c)

 This is the basic introductory project for getting started with STM32F103C8T6 BluePill board.
-In this project, a built-in LED at PC13 or PB2 is blinked at time interval of 500 ms. For this firstly create a new &#181;vision project from Project->New &#181;vision project.
+In this project, a built-in LED at PC13 or PB2 is blinked at time interval of 500 ms. For this, first create a new &#181;vision project from Project->New &#181;Vision Project.
 Select STM32F103C8 Device, select CMSIS->Core, select Device->Startup and click OK.
 <br>Create a new text file and save as main.c.
 <br>Add main.c in Source Group 1
 <br>Goto Target_1 Options and navigate to Debugger select STLINK-Debugger and goto its Settings
-<br>Tick on Sharable STLINK
+<br>Tick on Sharable STLINK, tick on Download to Flash.
-<br>Navigate to Flash.
-Tick on
+<br>Navigate to Trace.
+Change crystal to 8 MHz from 10 MHz.
+<br>Bavigate to Flash Download.
+Tick on Erase full-chip.
+Tick on Reset & Run.
+Select STM32F10x Med-Density Flash.
+On the right bottom, in start change to 0x00010000.

    2. [Lighthouse Blinking](Blinky/lighthouse_blinking.c)<br>